naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Happy: Fortunately, I've brought just about *every* monster weakness I can think of in that bag just for our safety!

-WitchArrietty: You told me it was full of candy, you liar!
+WitchArrietty Angry: You told me it was full of candy, you liar!

 WitchArrietty: ...But I'm glad you've lied.
 I would've tossed the bag out if I were to find out sooner and this situation would've ended up nastier!